"Let's hope we've finally made some progress."

 Paul collects more pieces and a jump cut occurs.

 Paul uses the Green Tool, which slightly de-hazes the thick, red fog in this level for as long as it's active.
-He comes across a single locker with a combination padlock on it, and tries to break into it.
-I wrote down this exact combination here.
-The red fog silently comes back after he inputs the combination.
+He comes across a single locker with a combination lock on it, and tries to unlock it.
+The red fog silently comes back after a bit.

 After another jump cut, Paul is seen entering the Frozen House's bathroom again, in the same way he did before.
 The same Christmas-like cutscene plays as before, only the camera zooms out of the television set instead of in.
 Entering the bathroom, Paul remarks how "that was an experience".

 This is the exact same scene we watched before it was cut off.
 Paul experiences deja-vu, saying that he saw one of the symbol blocks above the bathtub, though it doesn't appear now.